 Many employers support the jury system by providing wages for employees serving on jury duty.
 Employers are not required by law to compensate employees while they are on jury duty.
 Please check with your employer regarding your company’s policy.
 State law prohibits an employer from discharging or discriminating against an employee for taking time to serve as a juror if the employee gives reasonable notice prior to serving.
 Jurors are paid a mileage allowance based upon their home zip code.
 Grand jurors and trial jurors selected to serve receive a daily fee plus mileage.
-Checks are mailed twice a month.
+Checks are mailed twice a month or every Thursday upon request.

 Donation of Reimbursement